Playerek/ClassicBlurple/README.md

 The theme so far only improves a few small elements.
 With each update I try to improve more.

+**NOTICE:** Support for the theme is temporarily suspended.
+If discord completely implements the "newple" colour, perhaps support will be resumed.

 ## How to use?
 1. Download files
 2. enter user settings